-Recycling and Household Waste Sites (RHWS)- Income and Service Efficiency

-Amalgamation of previously discounted smaller income generation and service efficiency SUDs that can be managed as a single initiative to provide greater clarity on benefits tracking.
-This SUD includes:
+Recycling and Household Waste Sites (RHWS) - Income and Service Efficiency Amalgamation of previously discounted smaller income generation and service efficiency SUDs that can be managed as a single initiative to provide greater clarity on benefits tracking.
+This SUD will be subject to the outcome of the existing saving on RHWS changes as some aspects below would no longer be available if that saving is delivered:

-- Burnable waste
+- a.
+Burnable waste;

-- Optimisation of recycling and separation on site
+- b.
+Optimisation of recycling and separation on site;

-- On site sales/services
+- c.
+On site sales/services;

-- Vehicles ban/restrictions to reduce non household waste
+- d.
+Vehicles ban/restrictions to reduce non household waste;

-- Persistent Organic Pollutants disposal/haulage cost reduction
+- e.
+POPs disposal/haulage cost reduction;

-- Review of compaction methods
+- f.
+Review of compaction methods;

-- Reviewing the charging operative role

-- Review of staffing numbers on site
+- g.
+Review roles to optimise efficiencies in light of emerging savings challenges.